-Multi-residential residential developments abutting singledetached houses should strive to achieve a "soft edge" transition between the two uses, where it is anticipated that the single-detached housing will remain over time.
+Multi-family residential developments abutting single-family houses should strive to achieve a "soft edge" transition between the two uses, where it is anticipated that the single-family housing will remain over time.
 This can be accomplished by a variety of means such as rooflines, building heights, and building materials.